-Step by step instructions and tips on how to frame a deck.
+Step by step instructions and tips on how to frame.
 Learn how to install treated wood joists and beams to build a strong deck.

-Learn what factors determine the maximum joist cantilever overhang that is allowed for a deck.
+Learn what factors determine the maximum joist cantilever overhang that is allowed.

 Learn where to start framing your deck.
 Watch our step by step video that explains how to set your beams on your posts and install the rim joists.